CodeMovie/code-movie-runtime/README.md

 If you just want to reposition and re-style the existing controls, you can use the following CSS [`::part()` selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/::part):

 - `code-movie-runtime::part(controls)`: The container element for the buttons
-- `code-movie-runtime::part(controls-prevBtn)`: The "previous" buttons
+- `code-movie-runtime::part(controls-prevBtn)`: The "previous" button
-- `code-movie-runtime::part(controls-nextBtn)`: The "next" buttons
+- `code-movie-runtime::part(controls-nextBtn)`: The "next" button

 The buttons are `<button>` elements with `<span>` elements inside.